 Home » Instructors

 Originally from Chicago, Jenni has been enjoying the warmer weather in Nashville since 2001.
 A graduate of Iowa State University with a BFA in Graphic Design, she designs posters, magazines, brochures, invitations, and branding for Vanderbilt University Creative Services as an assistant art director.
 Jenni’s Introduction to Graphic Design class at Sarratt Art Studios provides her the opportunity to help people become effective visual communicators.
-In her spare time, she enjoys creating jewelry and hand-printed stationery, which can be found at juniperberry.etsy.com
+In her spare time, she enjoys creating jewelry and hand-printed stationery. jenni.ohnstad@Vanderbilt.Edu

-Jonathan Rodgers - Digital Photography
+Jonathan Rodgers: Digital Photography